-AMORanch - Arkansas is a 245 acre cattle, horse and hunting ranch with a traditional farmhouse, in the heart of the Ozarks in historical Kingston, AR
+AMORanch-Arkansas is a 245 acre film, horse and hunting ranch with a small soundstage and farmhouse, in the heart of the Ozarks in Kingston, AR

 The historical name of this property is Beaver Farm.

 - Agriculture - Farm Equipment

 - Agriculture - Fields / Pastures / Meadows